rage/java-programming/data/week4/1-arrays.md

 </programming-exercise>

 ## Size of an array and iterating
 You can find the size of the array through the associated variable `length`.
-You can access this associated variable by writing name of the array dot name of the variable, i.e. `numbers.length`.
+You can access this associated variable by writing the name of the array dot name of the variable, i.e. `numbers.length`.
 Note, that this is not a method call, so `numbers.length()` doesn't work.
 You can iterate over the array, i.e. go through each element of the array with a while loop.

 ```java